The Real Exorcist: Plot

-Later that night, the girls then go back to school to reclaim the phone.
-They grab the phone, then see the door close itself.
-Scared, they call the number on the business card.
-Sayuri then runs to the high school, with Isamu following.
-They then go to the restroom, where Sayuri opens the restroom stall door and makes the ghost show itself, who is then revealed to be a student with a currently scarred face who committed suicide three years ago due to poor grades, and that she was the one who said that she wanted to die, as she saw the living student in the same stall take out an almost identical report card.
-Sayuri then uses her supernatural powers to send her to her next life.
+Later that night, the girls go back to school to grab the phone and see the door close itself.
+Scared, they call Sayuri, who runs to the school, with Isamu following.
+Sayuri makes the ghost show itself; it is a student who died by suicide three years prior due to poor grades, and she said that she wanted to die after she saw a living student in the restroom take out a similar report card.
+Sayuri uses her supernatural powers to send the ghost to her next life.

-The next day, Isamu goes with Kyoka to a shop to buy some shoes.
-Isamu then tells her about the event, though Kyoka ridicules him for "being weird."
-Isamu then notices Sayuri shopping nearby and tries to get Kyoka to leave.
+The next day, Isamu goes shopping with his girlfriend Kyoka.
+Isamu tells her about the event, but Kyoka ridicules him.
+Isamu notices Sayuri shopping nearby and tries to get Kyoka to leave.
 Just as they are about to, Kyoka receives a call telling her that a little girl in their family has disappeared.
-Isamu then gets Sayuri's help and the little girl is found successfully.
-Kyoka is then happy that the little girl has been found, but feels uneasy about Sayuri's powers.
+Isamu gets Sayuri's help and the little girl is found.
+Kyoka is happy that the girl has been found, but feels uneasy about Sayuri's powers.